wallrio/directly/readme.md

 ## Short tags

-    [inc:menu.php] =   includes no document the contents of the menu.php file located in the directory /application/inc
+    [=inc:menu.php=] =   includes no document the contents of the menu.php file located in the directory /application/inc

-    [inc-route:meta.php] = includes no document the contents of the menu.php file located in the directory /application/view/[CURRENT-PAGE]/meta.php
+    [=inc-route:meta.php=] = includes no document the contents of the menu.php file located in the directory /application/view/CURRENT-PAGE/meta.php

-    [global:FILE_NAME] = includes no document the contents of the menu.php file located in the directory /application/global/FILE_NAME.php
+    [=global:FILE_NAME=] = includes no document the contents of the menu.php file located in the directory /application/global/FILE_NAME.php

-    [domain:url] = replace to url of domain
+    [=domain:url=] = replace to url of domain

 ## License